open-source-labs/Recoilize/README.md

 );
 ```

+## Using Next.js:
-### In order to integrate Next.js applications with RecoilizeDebugger, follow the example below.
+In order to integrate Next.js applications with RecoilizeDebugger, follow the example below.

 ```js
 //If your application uses Next.js modify the _app.js as follows